You received an interview invitation for one of your job applications – congratulations!

 Hiring Manager: Hello?

-You: Hi, Ms Hiring Manager.
+You: Hi, Ms Roberts.
 This is James Smith.
-I have an interview scheduled for tomorrow at 9am for the Content Writer position, but unfortunately, I won’t be able to make it as a family emergency has occurred.
+I have an interview scheduled for tomorrow at 9am for the Content Writer position, but unfortunately, I won’t be able to make it due to a family emergency.
 I am really sorry for the short notice and for any inconvenience caused.

 HM: Oh, I’m sorry to hear that, James!
 Do let us know if you’re available in the near future and we can reschedule.

 You: Thank you so much!
-I’ll be in touch once things settle.
-Have a good day!
+I’ll be in touch in a few days so we can rearrange.

-If you’ve followed the advice above, you shouldn’t worry about your professional reputation or letting the hiring manager down.
+If you follow the advice above, you shouldn’t worry about your professional reputation or letting the hiring manager down.
 You have handled the interview cancellation professionally and won’t be tarnishing any professional relationships.
 Just remember a few key items when canceling an interview:

 Have you had to cancel an interview before?
+How did it go?
 Let us know in the comments section below!